tdavguidebook/tdavguidebook/resources/careers.md

 ### Formatting

-Use a simple format to ensure readability and compatibility with Applicant Tracking Systems (ATS).
+Use a simple format to ensure readability and compatibility with [Applicant Tracking Systems (ATS](../resources/lexicon/ats_define.md).
 Avoid fancy fonts, columns, and icons.

 ### Resume Example